MicrosoftDocs/mixed-reality/mrtk-unity/supported-devices/oculus-quest-mrtk.md

 ## Setting up the scene

-1. Create a new Unity scene or open a pre-existing scene like HandInteractionExamples
+1. Create a new Unity scene or open a pre-existing scene like HandInteractionExamples.
-1. Add MRTK to the scene by navigating to **Mixed Reality Toolkit** > **Add to Scene and Configure**
+1. Add MRTK to the scene by navigating to **Mixed Reality Toolkit** > **Add to Scene and Configure**.

 ## Using the Oculus XR SDK Data Provider